apache/lucenenet/src/Lucene.Net.Analysis.SmartCn/overview.md

  limitations under the License.
 -->

 Analyzer for Simplified Chinese, which indexes words.

- For an introduction to Lucene's analysis API, see the <xref:Lucene.Net.Analysis> package documentation.
+For an introduction to Lucene's analysis API, see the [Lucene.Net.Analysis](../core/Lucene.Net.Analysis.html) namespace documentation.